Slater and Gordon announces Margaret River bushfire class action

 Time is running out for victims of last year’s Margaret River bushfires to sign up for a class action after national law firm Slater and Gordon today announced it was on the verge of launching proceedings.

-The firm announced it had received sufficient interest to launch the class action against the WA Government’s Department of Environment and Conservation in relation to the fires which broke out on November 23 and 24, 2011.
+The firm announced it had received sufficient interest to launch the class action against the WA Government’s Department of Environment and Conservation regarding the fires which broke out on November 23 and 24, 2011.

 The fires, which began as a prescribed burn lit by the DEC, raged out of control and caused considerable damage to properties in the coastal areas west of Margaret River, including Prevelly and Gnarabup.

-Perth bushfire litigation lawyer Kevin Banks-Smith, who is working with Slater and Gordon as a consultant on the matter, said the DEC needed to be held responsible for damage caused by the fires.
+Perth bushfire litigation lawyer Kevin Banks-Smith, who is working with Slater and Gordon as a consultant on the case, said the DEC needed to be held responsible for damage caused by the fires.

 Slater and Gordon general manager for commercial and project litigation, James Higgins, said the closure of the WA Government’s RiskCover assessment scheme last week meant residents and homeowners would soon be fully aware of the shortfall they face.

-The class action will be launched on behalf of affected individuals who have retained Slater and Gordon to act for them in this matter.
+The class action will be launched on behalf of affected individuals who have retained Slater and Gordon to act for them in this case.